nervosys/AutonomySim/README.md

 ## Announcements

+* We are currently adding support for [Unreal Engine 5.4](https://www.epicgames.com/site/en-US/news/state-of-unreal-roundup-unreal-engine-5-4-metahumans-in-uefn-and-lego-elements-for-fortnite-creators)!
-* Windows now has separate Batch/Command and PowerShell build systems.
+* Windows: We now provide separate Batch/Command and PowerShell build systems.
 * The `autonomysim` Python package has undergone a complete overhaul! `AutonomyLib` is next.
 * A new documentation system has been rolled out that covers the Python and C++ APIs.
 * `Windows`: all build scripts have been translated from Command/Batch to PowerShell. `Unreal Engine` still generates Batch files and we are still ironing out the bugs.